 America's X-15 rocket space research plane was filmed in free flight over the Mojave Desert, USA, June 8.

-America's X-15 rocket space research plane was filmed in free flight over the Mojave Desert, USA, June 8.
+Background: America's X-15 rocket space research plane was filmed in free flight over the Mojave Desert, USA, June 8.
 This stubby-winged craft, piloted by North American test pilot Scott Crossfield, dropped from thirty-eight thousand feet from beneath the right wing of its 'parent' B-52 Stratofort.